q-viper/q-viper.github.io/_posts/2021-12-01-running-airflow-in-wsl-and-getting-started-with-it.md

 #### Task's Rule
 All task should be:
-* Idempotence: If excuted multiple times, it should always have same side effect.
+* **Idempotence**: If excuted multiple times, it should always have same side effect.
 If tried to create SQL table twice, error comes so to make idempothence, create if not exists".
-* Determinism: If task run with same input, output should always be same.
+* **Determinism**: If task run with same input, output should always be same.
 If

 #### Backfilling:
 How to run on the previous date i.e past dates?